graph-massivizer/graph-massivizer-toolkit/README.md

 If a user wishes to develop their own frontend, it must submit workflows in the same format as the toolkit would expect from metaphactory.
 An example of the required format can be found in [this](https://github.com/graph-massivizer/graph-massivizer-toolkit/blob/main/tests/resources/workflow.json) test file.

 # Development
-After cloning the repository, create a virtual environment to develop using this project.
+After cloning the repository, create a virtual environment to develop using this repository.
 It is strongly recommended to initialize a virtual environment before installing or building the simulation.
 For detailed instructions see [the documentation](https://docs.python.org/3/library/venv.html) for how to configure a Python virtual environment.

 Once this is set up, install the dependencies using